 where y is the input signal, z is the final smoothed signal and i goes through the data points.
-The first part of the sum ensures the best approximation of the input signal, while the second part represents the penalty for non-smoothness.
+The first part of the equation ensures the best approximation of the input signal, while the second part represents the penalty for non-smoothness.
 In practice  is set from 102    109 and its value depends on the input data and the desired final result.
 Since the goal of the baseline correction in the project was to keep all the amplitudes intact, but only correct the rough baseline,  is set to 109.
 Reformatting the above into a linear system of equations, we get: